-- Israel’s Proclamation of State (aka Declaration of independence) inaugurated Israel, the Official Gazette, and was officially the state’s Decision #1 (a fact unknown to the Israeli judiciary).
+- Israel’s Proclamation of State (aka Declaration of independence) inaugurated Israel and its Official Gazette, and was officially the state’s Decision #1 (a fact unknown to the Israeli judiciary).

-- The Official Gazette, including the Proclamation (Decision #1) was promulgated in Arabic as well as in Hebrew
+- The Official Gazette, including the Proclamation (Decision #1), was promulgated in Arabic as well as in Hebrew (ditto).

 - Israel is the only country without an official constitution, but Israel’s judiciary class is unaware of this.
-The comparison to the UK, NZ is conceptually misguided
+The comparison to the UK, NZ is conceptually misguided.

 - Math analogy.
 Since February 16, 1949, Israel exists on the Complex Plane.
-The Post-1949 Reshumot inhabits the imaginary, or unofficial axis, which competes with the Real (official) Axis of the Official Gazette
+The Post-1949 gazette (aka Reshumot) inhabits the imaginary, or unofficial axis, which competes with the Real (official) Axis of the Official Gazette.

 - Israeli Reshumot (the post-1949 unofficial or “official” gazette) laws are not numbered and do not include an enacting clause, a pedestrian practice that exists everywhere.
 Reshumot is promulgated only in Hebrew, unlike the Official Gazette.

-- Israel’s does not have an official procedure to distinguish between a bill and a law!
+- Israel does not have an official procedure to distinguish between a bill and a law!
 Only Knesset bylaws to that effect define legislature procedure (leave aside the contradictory official and unofficial instructions — the focal point of the constitutional abyss where matter and antimatter collide).
 Now, Knesset’s bylaws are internal procedures and cannot have constitutional standing.
 An official legislation procedure would define the status of a Knesset decision.
-Israel is like a person who wears her shirt inside out
+Israel is like a person who wears her shirt inside out.

 - Israel’s Reshumot (post 1949-decisions) depend on the authority of the Knesset, therefore Israeli law is relatively private and any state act is necessarily aggressive.